Skip to content

 • version: SCheck version information

-Note: Under Linux, SCheck running logs are in the /var/log/scheck directory.
+Note: On the Linux platform, SCheck logs are located in the /var/log/scheck directory.

 Related Commands